jarny/biopyramid/Readme.md

 conda env create -f environment.yml
 ```

-If successful, you will be able to go to the URL shown by the pserve command on your browser.
+If successful, you will be able to go to the URL shown by the pserve command on your browser (default is http://localhost:6545).

 Note that this repo contains a 33Mb example dataset.